OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - only use approved cryptographic algorithms (dont't roll your own crypto; assures crypto strength)
 - use validated cryptographic modules (implementation correctness assurance)
-- use the algorithms properly
+- use the algorithms properly (avoid common configuration issues)
-- manage keys properly
+- manage keys properly (generate with proper strength, protect in storage or transport, etc.)

 ## Cryptographic Algorithms

 We will define Cryptographic Algorithms based on the definitions from the NIST ["Guideline for Using Cryptographic Standards in the Federal Government: Cryptographic Mechanisms (NIST SP 800-175B Rev.1)"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-175Br1.pdf).

-### Cryptographic Hash Functions
+### Hash Algorithms

-A hash function (or hash algorithm) is a cryptographic primitive algorithm consisting of a one-way function that takes an input of arbitrary length and outputs a value with a predetermined length called hash value or message digest.
+A hash algorithm (or hash function) is a cryptographic primitive algorithm consisting of a one-way function that takes an input of arbitrary length and outputs a value with a predetermined length called hash value or message digest.
 It's easy to compute the hash from the input, but extremely difficult to determine the original input.
 Additionally, the hash will completely change when even a single bit of the input changes.

 Hash functions are used for integrity verification, but don't provide an authenticity guarantee.
 They are usually used in higher-level algorithms, including: